 The logic behind this simple example transfers to more complex topologies.

 Note: For each VLAN, hard code the root bridge and the backup root bridge with a reduction in the value of the STP priority parameter.
 Or you can use the set spantree root macro.

 Know Where Redundancy Is

 Plan the organization of your redundant links.
 Forget about the plug-and-play feature of the STP.
 Tune the STP cost parameter to decide which ports block.
 This tuning is usually not necessary if you have a hierarchical design and a root bridge in a good location.

-Important Note: For each VLAN, know which ports should be blocking in the stable network.
-Have a network diagram that clearly shows each physical loop in the network and which blocked ports break the loops.
+Note: For each VLAN, know which ports can be blocking in the stable network.
+Have a network diagram that clearly shows each physical loop in the network which blocked ports break the loops.

 Knowledge of the location of redundant links helps you identify an accidental bridging loop and the cause.
 Also, knowledge of the location of blocked ports allows you to determine the location of the error.

 The only critical action that STP takes is the blocking of the ports.
 A single blocking port that mistakenly transitions to forwarding can melt down a large part of the network.
 A good way to limit the risk inherent in the use of the STP is to reduce the number of blocked ports as much as possible.